Oliver2Goetz/PlayerSwitch/README.md

-# CarSize
+# PlayerSwitch

-CarSize is a Rocket League Plugin which allows you to scale your car in private matches smaller and larger.
-This Plugin needs bakkesmod in order to run.
+PlayerSwitch is a Rocket League Plugin which switches the location of 2 players after x seconds.

 ## Installation